 - If you depend on your internet connection, get a package offering guaranteed service levels and priority support.

 The information you hold on your IT system is valuable.
 You may experience data loss through malicious attacks (such as malware and hacking) and by accident (like hardware failure or human error).

 Physically protect computer equipment

 - Loss of theft of equipment is one of the easiest ways for someone to get hold of your data.

 Design your network with security in mind

-- Restrict access using strong passwords.
+- Restrict access to your systems by insisting every user has strong passwords.

 - Use firewalls to protect your systems from online attacks.
 You should have a hardware firewall at the point where your network joins the internet (this may be built into your router) and a software firewall on each individual computer.